-During the financial year under review, the Group made various contributions and donations amounting to approximately RM42,000 to worthy causes and organisations, including governmental and non-governmental organisations, to support their charitable causes in sports, cultural, social and welfare activities.
+During the financial year under review, the Group made various contributions and donations amounting to approximately RM34,000 to worthy causes and organisations, including governmental and non-governmental organisations, to support their charitable causes in sports, cultural, social and welfare activities.

-The Group through Crescendo-HELP International School ("CHIS") has responded to the Syria Earthquake appeal by coordinating a community driven donation.
-Four tonnes of supplies were obtained and sent to the victims.
-CHIS also initiated a food bank donation drive for Persatuan Kebajikan Rumah Memperbaharui Johor Bahru (PKRMJB), an organisation which supports children and teenagers requiring full care and assistance.
+The Group through Crescendo-HELP International School ("CHIS") has responded to appeal by coordinating a community driven donation.
+CHIS also initiated a food bank donation drive for Persatuan Kebajikan Rumah Memperbaharui Johor Bahru (PKRMJB) and Rumah Berkat organisations which supports children and teenagers requiring full care and assistance.
 We hope that the donations made will make a difference to the daily lives of the people supported by PKRMJB.

-10. QUALITY PRODUCT AND SERVICES
+10 QUALITY PRODUCT AND SERVICES